kenneth-liao/kenneth-liao.github.io/_posts/2018-10-15-0004-recommender-system-p2.md

 ## Summary

 In this part of the recommender system series, I demonstrated a basic collaborative filtering model for predicting user ratings of board games.
-In subsequent parts to this series, I will explore other types of recommender systems.
+The model is able to fit the training data well.
+The learning curves (Figure 6) suggest the model is overfitting the training data.
+The predicted vs actual ratings in the CV data set (Figure 5) show that the model tends to be significantly less accurate at ratings above and below the overall mean rating.
+In the next part of the series, I will explore different ways to optimize this model.